 PROPOSED ROUTE 1 - Newhaven to Dieppe is a distance of approximately 125 kilometers, ideal for setting a record between GPS points of 100km.
 A shorter run from Dover to Calais might not give the Swann a chance to show her mettle, though it may be an interesting comparison to Bleriot's achievement.
 We are considering other routes, some designed to offer good media coverage of events - crucially to interest enabling funding partners.

-PIONEERS - This is a much longer route than Louis Bleriot used when he crossed the channel in 1909 from Calais to Dover.
+PIONEERS - This is a much longer route than Louis Bleriot used when he crossed the English Channel in 1909 from Calais to Dover.
 His flight took just over 30 minutes to cover the 24-mile distance.
 The Bleriot XI shares similar design qualities to the Elizabeth Swann, in being simple and light, including the cross bracing of the triangular tubed spaceframe that joins the front and rear cabins.
 Passenger variations would feature a box-girder design to allow generous seating.

 SPIRIT OF ST. LOUIS - An even bigger challenge beckoned in the Atlantic.
 Between May 20-21 1927, Charles Lindbergh completed the first non-stop flight across the Pond, from Long Island, New York, to Le Bourget, near Paris.
 His flight was sponsored by a group of businessmen in St. Louis, Missouri.